bbuzzee/Biometrics/README.md

 # Biometrics
-Repository for R code and statistical sources.
+Repository for R code and important statistical papers.